-The Gumala Trust (GIPL) plays a vital role as the Trustee of the General Gumala Foundation (the “Foundation”), and as such, has legal responsibilities to appropriately manage and supervise the monies received and distributed on behalf of the Foundation under the terms of its Trust Deed.
+Since 1997, the Gumala Trust (GIPL) has been acting as a “safe pair of hands” to ensure the best interest of our Beneficiaries are being met both now and in the future.
+GIPL has a vital role as the trustee of the Gumala General Foundation, with legal responsibility to appropriately manage and supervise the monies received and distributed on behalf of the Foundation under the terms of its Trust Deed.

 For further information about The Gumala Trust (GIPL) and its role within the Foundation please visit www.gumalatrust.com